 Readers will learn how to run the UniFi controller software as a Windows service.

-Windows services are often useful since they are “background” applications which don’t require any attention on the part of the end-user.
-In this way, the service will launch upon startup, without any intervention on the part of the user.
+Windows services are often useful since they are “background” applications which don’t require any attention from the end-user.
+In this way, the service will launch upon startup, without any intervention from the user.
 The service is a direct replacement/substitute for running the controller program manually (via the icon or a scheduled task), so there is no need to run the controller application if you're running it as a Windows service.

 Table of Contents